Cava3/r34-search-engine-firefox/README.md

-# r34-search-engine-firefox
+# Rule34 search engine

-An extension to implement the rule34 search engine for easy access in Firefox.
+Uses the Firefox extension system to add Rule34 to search engine list.
+Once installed, type `@r34` in the address bar to search on the Rule34 website.